maxludden/supergene-v2/books/book06/md/chapter-2086.md

 “Fuck!
 I thought the holy gourd air was something noble.
 It turns out to be something quite cheap.”

-“F*ck you!
+“Fuck you!
 This favoritism is too much.
 Han Sen’s daughter can get holy air, and then ask the same to be given to her father?
 This has to be a joke!”

 “Does walking Sky Road require social connections now?”